 There are many ways to control your weight.

 Diabetes.
 Diabetes, especially for people whose blood sugar levels are not well controlled, significantly increases the risk of developing heart disease.
 In fact, heart disease and stroke are the leading causes of death in people with diabetes.
-People with diabetes, both type 1 and type 2, are also at risk for high blood pressure and unhealthy cholesterol levels, blood clotting problems, kidney disease, and impaired nerve function, all of which can damage the heart.
+People with diabetes, both type 1 (so-called "juvenile") and type 2 (so-called "adult onset"), are also at risk for high blood pressure and unhealthy cholesterol levels, blood clotting problems, kidney disease, and impaired nerve function, all of which can damage the heart.